 Removing the front bezel requires using a special access card (part 922-7172) to release latches located inside the upper corners of the front bezel.
-Slightly bending the upper guarter of the access tool card will help engage the latch more securely.
+Slightly bending the upper quarter of the access tool card will help engage the latch more securely.

 As you are inserting the card to disengage the latch you should squeeze the top of the bezel, that will help take pressure off of the latch and enable it to open easier.
 Note: If the bezel won't open, try cutting the card lengthwise into 3/4 inch or 1.5 cm strips.
-Insert the card again, aimed straight up, and try again.
+Insert the card on a 45° angle, aimed toward the outer corner, and try again.